 This post may contain affiliate links.
 Please see our disclosure policy.

-This homemade gatorade is a natural sports drink with electrolytes with 3 fruit flavors – mango, kiwi, and blueberry.
+This homemade gatorade has become a viral trend as “nature’s gatorade” – a natural sports drink with electrolytes.
+This recipe is for 3 fruit flavors – mango, kiwi, and wild blueberry.
 No fake dyes or artificial ingredients, just a simple mix of fruit and coconut water!

 This homemade Gatorade with coconut water is one of my favorite ways to stay hydrated during migraine attack days, or running around with the kids during the heat of summer.
 And these recipes saved me during the worst stomach bug!